Skip navigation

 Please contact your local wildlife rescue and they’ll be able to put you in touch with a trained, vaccinated bat carer.
 Please do not attempt to pick up the bat – the bat carer will be able to ask you some questions and best advise you on whether the bat needs help and what to do next.

 FYI - bats go into 'topor' (a deep sleep) during the day, which can sometimes be mistaken as the bat being injured.
 It's important to not disturb bats in torpor.
-The bat carer will be able to advise you on whether the bat is in topor or injured.
+The bat carer will be able to advise you on whether the bat is likely in topor or injured and needs some help.

 Help, a bat is flying around my house!